laszlocph/website/src/_posts/2020-11-20-2020-Consulting-products-finances-a-year-in-review.md

 Woodpecker is dear to my heart, even though I don't consider it strategic at this point.
 It was a driver to level up my Golang and React skills, and me getting into the vendor side of the software business.
 I felt empowered by its source code, discovered Golang's simplicity and it was a good reason to pick up frontend chops.

 Woodpecker seems to have a small niche, and gets a Github star a week.
 It is almost at a hundred stars, and getting Pull Requests by a handful of people.
-I still think that Woodpecker is a fully capable CI engine and I think it will be alive for years to come.
+I still think that Woodpecker is a fully capable CI engine and it will be alive for years to come.

 However, I find the CI space quite uninspiring.
 Even its latest contender, Github Actions just builds on the status quo, and in many aspects made the status quo stink even more.
 But Woodpecker could be some point a starting point if I decide to enter the space again.

-I still think about it from time to time.
+I think about it from time to time.
 Especially about adding conventions to CI to make it less of a time sink ([read my ramblings about CI in this post from earlier this year](/ci-is-a-timesink-and-it-is-our-fault){:target="_blank"}).

 #### 1clickinfra.com